 While TPS is the most common measure of blockchain scalability, transaction throughput isn’t the only aspect that matters.
 Besides throughput, data storage must also be managed to keep a blockchain to a manageable size.
 For this, Cardano employs multiple strategies to reduce the amount of log data that each node needs to carry.
 Such strategies include pruning, subscriptions, compression, partitioning, sidechains and sharding.

-Governance & sustainability
+Governance and sustainability

 A final key aspect of a successful blockchain is its sustainability and governance model, to adapt to changing requirements or technological advancements over time.
 The ideal blockchain provides a path for efficient decentralised decision-making, as well as a reliable way for the community to fund further innovation and development.